What is a Campfollower?

 During the American War for Independence, a campfollower was anyone -- male or female -- who Followed the Continental Army.
 Some followed because they had family members enlisted, and perhaps had no other place else to go.

 Some were hired to follow and served in the capacity of laundresses, seamstresses, and cooks.
 Some served as Sutlers (merchants selling goods).
-And yes, there were "those" ladies as well.
-But keep in mind that some of the officers had their wives with them, and they, too, fall into the category of campfollower, including Martha Washington.
+Keep in mind that some of the Officers had their wives with them, and they, too, fall into the category of campfollower, including Martha Washington.

 * Teaching children to sew, knit. lucet, etc. * Attending to the sick